dr-yst/org-x/dev-docs/activeContext.md

   - Backend will process the data and return filtered results
   - This approach maintains the performance benefits while simplifying initial implementation
   - This lays groundwork for more advanced filtering in future releases
+- Our new OrgDatetime structure improves type safety and provides direct methods for date operations
+- Date-related filtering can now be handled directly in the Rust backend with specialized methods
+- We've enhanced the timestamp handling with proper semantic types, reducing string parsing overhead
+- OrgTimestamp now supports all org-mode timestamp formats (active, inactive, ranges, repeaters)
+- We've improved the frontend-backend type-sharing by adding specta compatibility to all new types
 - Svelte 5's runes system requires special consideration when testing components
 - TDD approach requires adaptation to work with Svelte 5's new reactivity system
 - OrgHeadline and OrgTitle structures have overlapping fields that should be consolidated